samitha9125/SinhalaTextClassification/README.md

 Code folder contains Code.py file which shows the implementation of this classification with data pre processing.
 Also it contains this trained n-grams based model in HDF5 format.

 Testing,Training,Validation Folders contain test,train and validation data respectively in categories.
-As an example, this Sinhala text classification is a binary classification (Classified based on Local news and International News).
+As an example, this Sinhala text classification is a binary classification (Classified based on Local news and International News only).
 So these folders contain Two subfolders to represent those categories and each category contains a text.txt file (UTF-8 Encoded) which contains all news.

 E.g:

     Testing -- |
-               |-International - text.txt
+               |-International -- |- text.txt
-               |-Local - text.txt
+               |-Local         -- |- text.txt

   ## Details